Saturday, June 21, 2025

 Some may not have believed that I would ever become a school teacher.
 Only a very few knew that I was good at English.
 English was one of my main subjects offered at the A/L examination.
 Really, less than 50 students had sat for the A/L English paper in 89 and I had an 'S' pass.
 The 88/89 fear psychosis made my dreams gloomy.
 According to my teacher, Ven.
 Basnagoda Thero (now a professor residing in USA) it was a great achievement.

 A teacher was a person who earned the highest respect at that time.
-The fact that there is a teacher in the family was considered a great thing.
-When it comes to teaching, honestly , people rarely thought of the salary they got at the end of the month.
+The fact that there was a teacher in the family was considered a great thing.
+Honestly , people rarely thought of the salary they got at the end of the month.
 Nobody shouted for it.
 My salary was only Rs.1200 plus the difficult area allowance.
 So, frankly , the salary was immaterial to me, too.
 I did not read it as well until my mother brought it to my notice.

 Father's return home